PlasmaFAIR/intro_to_automation/README.md

 Background: Miller Geometry
 ===========================

-Local equilibrium representation defined as in: [Phys.
-Plasmas, Vol. 5, No. 4, April 1998 Miller et al.][1]
+A local equilibrium of the magnetic field of a tokamak can be represented with the so-called Miller parameterisation, defined in [Phys.
+Plasmas, Vol. 5, No. 4, April 1998 Miller et al.][1]:

 ```math